 Determine the Setting

-Knowing the setting of a verse is crucial to understanding where and how it fits in relation to every other portion of Scripture.
-John Wycliffe’s quote above is a good rule to follow when reading and studying the Bible.
-It forces the reader to maintain a literal and contextual interpretation of any passage.
+Knowing the setting of a verse is crucial to understanding how the passage fits in relation to every other portion of Scripture (Because it all fits).
+John Wycliffe’s quote above is a good guide to follow when reading and studying the Bible.
+It forces the reader to maintain a literal, contextual and “in-time” interpretation of any passage.

-By applying these questions to any passage in the Bible you will find yourself better understanding the overall setting of a verse.
-Once you determine the setting of a passage, you will know exactly where it fits.
+Below are a set of questions that will help anyone studying the Bible understand the setting of any passage.
+Once you determine the setting of a passage, you will know exactly how it fits in the entirety of Scripture.
 Then, the Bible becomes so fun to read.
 Yes ,fun to read and you can’t put it down.

 - Who is the Author?